ExpediaGroup/graphql-kotlin/website/docs/schema-generator/writing-schemas/scalars.md

 ```

 :::note
-`IDValueUnboxer` is automatically configured by `graphql-kotlin-spring-server`.
+`IDValueUnboxer` bean is automatically configured by `graphql-kotlin-spring-server`.
 :::

 ```kotlin